JasperFx/marten/documentation/documentation/documents/identity/index.md

 <!--title:Document Identity-->

 Besides being serializable, Marten's only other requirement for a .Net type to be a document is the existence of an identifier field or property that Marten can use as the primary key for the document type.
-The `Id` can be either a public field or property, and the name must be either `id` or `Id`.
+The `Id` can be either a public field or property, and the name must be either `id` or `Id` or `ID`.
 As of this time, Marten supports these `Id` types:

 1. `String`.
 It might be valuable to use a [natural key](https://en.wikipedia.org/wiki/Natural_key) as the identifier, especially if it is valuable within the
    <[linkto:documentation/documents/advanced/identitymap;title=Identity Map]> feature of Marten Db.
 In this case, the user will